Miranda Lambert Talks Blake Shelton Divorce Attention: ‘I Guess I Asked For It’

 Miranda Lambert opened up about her 2015 divorce from Blake Shelton and all the intense media attention that came from their very high-profile romance in a new interview.
-Speaking to Health Magazine, the December 2019 cover girl got very candid about the media firestorm that surrounded herself and her former husband after they announced their divorce and also shared how her relationship with the country star influenced her second marriage to Brendan Mcloughlin.
+Speaking to Health Magazine, the December 2019 cover girl got very candid about the media firestorm after they announced their divorce and also shared how her relationship with the country star influenced her second marriage to Brendan Mcloughlin.

 “When everyone’s worried about your personal life, it makes you feel like, ‘Well, if you could just spend some of that time talking about my actual art, that would be great!'”
 Miranda told the outlet when asked directly about all the attention her split from Blake brought into her life.

 In the same interview, she shared the impact her first marriage had on her second.
-She secretly married Brendan mere months after they met in New York City and has shared how her marriage to The Voice coach made her want to be much more private when it comes to her life with her new husband.
+She secretly married Brendan mere months after they met in New York City and has shared how her marriage to The Voice coach made her want to be much more private when it comes to life with her new husband.

 “I feel like I’ve been through enough in my life to know what I don’t want,” Miranda said of how things were different the second time around.
 She told the outlet that now, when she knows she’s found exactly what she wants, she “[snatches] it right up.”